 Ultrafast Optical Physics Research Group

-(1) High-irradiance soft X-ray generation from femtosecond laser-produced plasma and its application to materials science (demonstration of high-irradiance soft X-ray pulse generation and table-top soft X-ray laser, clarification of soft X-ray generation mechanism, and demonstration of time-resolved soft X-ray spectroscopy).
-(2) Ultrafast laser pulse induced terahertz radiation and its application
+(P) High-irradiance, short-pulse soft X-ray generation from femtosecond laser-produced plasma and its application to materials science.
+(Q) (2) Ultrafast laser pulse induced terahertz radiation and its application.

 Optical Device Physics Research Group